dlpnd/nvr-wiki/docs/Shaders/ExtraShaders.md

 ### Enabled

-Not currently used.
 Enables loading of Shaders in ExtraShaders folder that are not natively handled.
+Use for compatibility with Realtime Reflections

->Default: false
+>Default: true

 ---